-The ATM22x1 is able to power peripherals from its internally generated IO supply up to an average of 10 mA and a peak of 20 mA.
+The ATM2/ATM3 can power peripherals from its internally generated IO supply up to an average of 10 mA and a peak of 20 mA.
 If the combined current consumption of all peripherals exceeds an average of 10 mA or a peak of 20 mA, the IO supply must be tied to VBAT or connected to an external supply.
 Note that if the application uses SoC Off, the IO supply will not be maintained during that low power mode.